lucashusted/pytrendex/README.md

 - `plot`: boolean, optional
       If True, and make_index is True, then it plots index.
 Default is true.

+- `kw_list_split`: boolean, optional
+      If True then the max length for kw_list is 20 terms; after that it will split the search by using the "+" option for search terms (which acts as an "or" operator for google trends).
+Highly recommended to keep load down.

+- `slowdown`: boolean, optional
+      If True then include time.sleep() at key moments to slow down the index.
+      Currently defaults to random intervals of mean 5 or 7 seconds depending on where in the code.
+Remove this at your own peril (Google lockout).

 ### Returns (back to class instance)
 - `self.indices`: Dataframe